The Connaught Bar, Connaught Hotel, London

 The main Lobby is a large space with dramatic and powerful vistas.
 The importance of water in the region has been recognised with the inclusion of a large vertical water feature and sculpture, carefully lit from below with light integrated into the structure and from higher level with concealed projectors on the opposite side of the space.
 The structure at high level is exposed with appropriately positioned light sources grazing light across the complex surfaces.
 At low level vertical slatted screens have been introduced to break up the space and with light placed between each fin at low level their form is further expressed and enjoyed.

 Features in the space are highlighted with light and the dramatic art installation behind the reception desk is illuminated to expose its 3 dimensional qualities and forms.
 This has a floating line to the top and adjustable wall washes providing direct light onto the feature.
-The reception desk sits in front with again light floating it under the counter and at skirting level.
+The reception desk has light floating it under the counter and at skirting level.

 All the lighting is connected to a computer controlled pre-set scene setting system that has been carefully organised to provide the perfect atmosphere at each moment of the day and night.